rossrobino/ovr/README.md

 ### Configuration

-Add the following values to your `tsconfig.json`:
+Add the following to your `tsconfig.json` to enable the JSX transform:

 ```json
 {